ThatNintendoNerd/galaxy_save_data/docs/galaxy2/GameEventFlag.md

 ## IsOpenScenarioGoroRockGalaxy3

-Determines if the third mission in the Boulder Bowl Galaxy is available.
+Determines if the third mission of the Boulder Bowl Galaxy is available.

 > [!NOTE]
 > If this flag is manually cleared after collecting the corresponding Star, the mission will remain available.

 ## IsOpenScenarioJungleGliderGalaxy2

-Determines if the second mission in the Wild Glide Galaxy is available.
+Determines if the second mission of the Wild Glide Galaxy is available.

 > [!NOTE]
 > If this flag is manually cleared after collecting the corresponding Star, the mission will remain available.

 ## IsOpenScenarioThunderFleetGalaxy3

-Determines if the third mission in the Space Storm Galaxy is available.
+Determines if the third mission of the Space Storm Galaxy is available.

 > [!NOTE]
 > If this flag is manually cleared after collecting the corresponding Star, the mission will remain available.

 ## IsOpenScenarioChallengeGliderGalaxy2

-Determines if the second mission in the Fleet Glide Galaxy is available.
+Determines if the second mission of the Fleet Glide Galaxy is available.

 > [!NOTE]
 > If this flag is manually cleared after collecting the corresponding Star, the mission will remain available.

 ## IsOpenScenarioHoneyBeeVillageGalaxy2

-Determines if the second mission in the Honeyhop Galaxy is available.
+Determines if the second mission of the Honeyhop Galaxy is available.

 > [!NOTE]
 > If this flag is manually cleared after collecting the corresponding Star, the mission will remain available.

 ## IsOpenScenarioUnderGroundDangeonGalaxy2

-Determines if the second mission in the Slimy Spring Galaxy is available.
+Determines if the second mission of the Slimy Spring Galaxy is available.

 > [!NOTE]
 > If this flag is manually cleared after collecting the corresponding Star, the mission will remain available.

 ## IsOpenScenarioMokumokuValleyGalaxy2

-Determines if the second mission in the Fluffy Bluff Galaxy is available.
+Determines if the second mission of the Fluffy Bluff Galaxy is available.

 > [!NOTE]
 > If this flag is manually cleared after collecting the corresponding Star, the mission will remain available.